dvdmon/Udemy-notes/README.md

 Unforunately the display leaves something to be desired, and so I wanted to have something that would let me paste my notes to Notion, or just to a local file that I could use to quickly review as needed.
 Udemy doesn't provide any export functionality, so I thought I could do this on my own.

-The script attached can be run line-by-line in the console while you have your Udemy course up on your screen with the Notes tab active.
+The app.js script can be run in console and it should produce output there.
+Depending on how much output, it may be truncated so you may have to click on "more" to expand it.
+Once you do that you can copy and paste to whatever site/app you wish.

+I created a basic structure of divs to hold each note and within the div an h2 for the heading.
+I haven't created any styling yet, but feel free to do that and contribute your style with your name.css (or any moniker you wish) and add to the css folder.

+I'm happy to take suggestions/tweaks via pull requests.

+**Note**: You must have your browser set to one of your Udemy courses and have the Notes tab selected/active.

-It works on the current course I'm in as of 11/2/2021, so it's possible this may or may not work in other courses, or if Udemy changes their markup.
+**Note 2**: It works on the current course I'm in as of 11/2/2021, so it's possible this may or may not work in other courses, or if Udemy changes their markup.